danielgormly/Koa-2.x-Guide/README.md

 The stack is consumed by our app.callback() handler defined above.
 Firstly, each time the server receives a request, Koa will first create a very neatly organised (context) object with:

-1. Getters that allow you to access HTTP headers & body (though you’ll need middleware to do anything useful with the body)
-1. Setters that allow you to set parameters for responding to the requester.

 Then Koa will call the Middleware stack.
 Koa calls each middleware function one by one, recursively from the previous function.
 This means that each next() call